department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - Persian Gulf War era: Lowercase "era."

-- physical or mental disorder: defined as a health problem that affects the body or mind.
+- physical or mental disorder: defined as a health problem that affects the body or mind. **[@Beth, Danielle - is this entry saying to define this phrase as "health problem that affects..."?
+Also, cf entry on "health problem," which says to use "illnesses and injuries (also known as conditions)" - so this would really be... illness (also known as a condition) that affects the body or mind"?? ]**

 - post-9/11: We use the slash rather than the hyphen for 9/11 (*not* 9-11).
 For example, Post-9/11 GI Bill.